AntoineSebert/dandelion/documents/project-specification.md

 - **correctness** of the time when a result is expected, to meet or miss the deadlines, where treatment marks the difference between soft and hard RTOS
 - **predictability** of the deadline associated with a set of constraints to define an expected state of the system

 These three concepts are the core characteristics of a RTOS, and will frame the tools used to evaluate the efficiency of such an OS.
-But a particular effort will be made to discuss the performance of the system, because elegant operations are marks of quality; and in the ways it is possible for the developper/user to interact with it, typically through a shell, for graphic UIs will not be covered in this project.
+But a particular effort will be made to discuss the performance of the system, because elegant operations are marks of quality; and in the ways it is possible for the developer/user to interact with it, typically through a shell, for graphic UIs will not be covered in this project.
 Efficient multitasking is, as well, a core principle of the system, and hence a particular attention to the scheduling policy is required, as well as fast context switches to reduce the scheduler's overcost.
 Since almost each OS has its own solution to this problem, plenty of examples from different families of policies will be discussed.

-Note that some of the popular classic OS, like Windows or GNU/linux distributions, can be turned into a RTOS either by an extension (RTX and RTX64 for Microsoft Windows) or a microkernel (RTLinux for Linux).
+Note that some of the popular classic OS, like Windows or GNU/Linux distributions, can be turned into a RTOS either by an extension (RTX and RTX64 for Microsoft Windows) or a microkernel (RTLinux for Linux).
 Apparently this is not a common solution, for they lack certain specificities when compared to their counterparts.

 Such systems are very useful in several sectors, including astronautics, mainframes, aeronautics, robotics, or embedded systems in general (and IoT in particular), for the simple fact that they are highly reliable and almost never crash if they are well-designed.
-But yet they do not really suit a comon daily usage for a regular user because they are task-oriented and not meant to be focused on user experience.
+But yet they do not really suit a common daily usage for a regular user because they are task-oriented and not meant to be focused on user experience.

 Concerning the Rust language, it is often cited as a potential successor of C++.
-Indeed, if C++ and Rust are quite close, especially regarding the syntax, the low-level orientation and the memory management, Rust already includes in-built concurrency mangement and safe operations on memory (that can be bypassed if needed).
+Indeed, if C++ and Rust are quite close, especially regarding the syntax, the low-level orientation and the memory management, Rust already includes in-built concurrency management and safe operations on memory (that can be bypassed if needed).
 The community seems quite active, with many contributors and online places (forums, IRC channels, subreddit) where people exchange ideas.
 A YouTube channel also includes several conferences on specific topics.
 The most important operating system project written in Rust, Redox, is a microkernel Unix-like OS.
-There are also a few more projects, some of them for educatioal purposes, plus several kernels/microkernels, but no real-time OS.
+There are also a few more projects, some of them for educational purposes, plus several kernels/microkernels, but no real-time OS.
 A review of these projects during the system’s design process will be informative.

 > *“The tools we use have a profound and devious influence on our thinking habits, and therefore on our thinking abilities”*
 > E. W. Dijkstra